TULiberalArts/Russian/pages/home.md

 The U.S. Department of Defense “strongly supports the national effort to create a cadre of U.S. citizens with advanced, professional-level skills in languages and cultures that are critical to our national security, Russian included”.
 The U.S. Department of Energy lists Russian as the top language “for which expertise would be helpful in advancing the United States’ energy security objectives”.
 The U.S. Department of Housing and Urban Development emphasizes the need and importance of international exchange programs in Russia in carrying out efforts to share in experiences and expertise in the housing arena.
 Russian is listed as one of the most critical languages for national needs.
-The U.S. Department of the Interior lists Russian as a critical language in its efforts to engage in work in the Americas and in the Arctic.</p>
+The U.S. Department of the Interior lists Russian as a critical language in its efforts to engage in work in the Americas and in the Arctic.